CPSC-1517/cpsc-1517-workbook-jan2024-a02-dgilleland/src/011/StepByStep/Step-2.md

 }
 ```

 Just to make sure everything is wired up correctly, add a little diagnostics block at the end of the page.
 (We can remove this when we are done creating our table.)
+View the page to see if you get a count of products in the database.

 ```razor